"Suicide Squad" B-Roll Footage Reveals Harley Quinn's Classic Jester Costume

 This is the latest in a feature where I just share some bit of comic book history that interests me.
+Here is a collection of all of the installments in the feature so far.

 Mark Gruenwald attended Big Comicon Creation Convention in November of 1976 and he did a write-up on the con for the January 1977 issue of Comics Journal (#32, to be precise).